efthymiosh/homelab/blog/002_OS_Installation/article.md

-# Journey, Part 2: Base Operating System
+# Journey, Part 2: Operating System Installation

-## Installation and provisioning

 What is a lot more interesting is how the operating system will be delivered to the machine and with what information.
 As I mentioned in the introductory post, I will attempt to push as much of the